Skip to main content

 • REST

-• Authentication Type - Authentication required for communication.
-Select the appropriate authentication mechanism based on the requirements of the external agent endpoint.
-Agent platform supports:
+• Authentication Type — Authentication mechanism required by the external agent endpoint.
+Supported types:

 • API Key